 Our Buildings

-Our tours are designed to be both educational and engaging, making them perfect for school groups, community organizations, clubs, or families seeking a deeper connection to local history.
-Knowledgeable volunteers guide each tour, sharing stories, artifacts, and insights that bring Franklin’s past vividly to life.
+Visitors can explore these historic landmarks and gain a deeper understanding of the traditions, challenges, and triumphs that shaped Franklin’s identity.
+Each tour is both educational and engaging, making it ideal for school groups, community organizations, clubs, or families seeking a meaningful connection to local history.
+Knowledgeable volunteers lead every visit, sharing stories, artifacts, and insights that bring the past vividly to life.

-Tours of the Franklin Historical Society’s buildings and grounds can be arranged for groups of six or more by contacting:
+Tours can be arranged for groups of six or more by contacting:

 There is no set admission fee, and tours are offered free of charge.
-However, donations are always welcome and play a vital role in supporting the preservation of our buildings, caring for historical collections, and providing educational programming for the community.
+However, donations are always welcome and play a vital role in preserving our historic buildings, caring for collections, and supporting educational programming for the community.

 Whether you are a lifelong resident, a newcomer, or simply passing through, we invite you to discover Franklin’s unique story.
-By walking through our historic village, you will not only see history but also feel the spirit of the people who built and sustained this community for generations.
+By walking through our historic village, you’ll not only see history—you’ll feel the spirit of the people who built and sustained this community for generations.

 Our Buildings